-If you’ve been to the grocery store lately, you’ve probably noticed that prices are going up.
-But you may be curious to know which items have seen the largest increases in recent months.
+If you’ve been to your local grocery store lately, you’ve no doubt seen that prices for your favorite food items have gone up.
+You may be wondering which items have seen the largest increases in recent months.

-These Grocery Items Are Going Up in Price
+These Grocery Items Are Increasing in Price the Most

 “Try a store brand just once the next time you’re at the supermarket.
 If you like what you buy, you save money that time and every time going forward when you buy it again,” Clark Howard says.